-Flag Ship is a great place to sample Slovakian delicacies like homemade roast sausage with mustard and dumplings with sheep’s cheese.
+Flag Ship is a great place to sample Slovak delicacies like homemade roast sausage with mustard and dumplings with sheep’s cheese.
 We tried a mixture of local specialities in a large sharing platter.
 It was a little pricier than Slovak Pub or Viecha u Sedliaka, but the food was great.

 The roasted duck with cranberry sauce was superb.
 The menu also has a section for Czech classics, so you can get your fix of svíčková na smetaně here.

 We finished our Bratislava food trip in style with a slap-up, all-singing, all-dancing feast in Meštiansky Pivovar.
-Aside from being the oldest brewery in Slovakia, it also serves fantastic authentic Slovakian cuisine.
+Aside from being the oldest brewery in Slovakia, it also serves fantastic authentic Slovak cuisine.
 The brewery has two restaurants in Bratislava; one slightly outside the Old Town on Drevená, and the other round the corner from Hostel Blues (where we stayed).

 The restaurant on Drevená is the only one that serves the traditional soups (as we found out by visiting the other restaurant and leaving, because Lisa really wanted to try the garlic soup in the bread roll!).
-We thought the traditional Slovakian food here was the best we had in the city, and in particular the hard sheep’s cheese with forest chanterelles was outstanding.
+We thought the traditional Slovak food here was the best we had in the city, and in particular the hard sheep’s cheese with forest chanterelles was outstanding.

 Love it?
 Pin it!